proplot-dev/proplot/docs/quickstart6.rst

 Plot command wrappers
 =====================

-Various matplotlib plotting commands have new features thanks to a set of wrapper functions (see the `~proplot.axes` documentation).
-The most interesting of these are `~proplot.wrappers.cmap_wrapper` and `~proplot.wrappers.cycle_wrapper`, which allow constructing :ref:`On-the-fly colormaps` and :ref:`On-the-fly color cycles` (follow links for details).
-Here we document *other* features enabled by the plotting wrappers, starting with `~matplotlib.axes.Axes.plot`.
+New features have been added to various matplotlib plotting commands thanks to a set of wrapper functions (see the `~proplot.axes` documentation).
+These features are a strict *superset* of the existing matplotlib API – if you want, you can use plotting commands exactly as you always have.
+This section documents the variety of wrapper functions.
+You should also see the :ref:`On-the-fly colormaps` and :ref:`On-the-fly color cycles` sections, which explain how `~proplot.wrappers.cmap_wrapper` and `~proplot.wrappers.cycle_wrapper` can be used to apply new colormaps and property cyclers to plots on-the-fly.

 Colormap normalizers
 --------------------